Police investigating shooting incident in Waterloo

 There will be an increased police presence in the area while they investigate.

 "We do find this type of gun violence concerning," said Cnst.
 Ashley Dietrich of Waterloo Regional Police.
-"Investigators are working very diligantly to identify the suspects."
+"Investigators are working very diligently to identify the suspects."

-Police believe this was a targeted incident, but are reminding residents to remain vigilant and report any suspicious activitiy to police.
+Police believe this was a targeted incident, but are reminding residents to remain vigilant and report any suspicious activity to police.

-Police setting up a tent nearby.
-Officers taking photos, laying down markers, as they survey the scene. @CTVKitchener pic.twitter.com/Uj1qoy5a1R— Marta Czurylowicz (@martaczurCTV) April 19, 2019